ros2/rosbag2/README.md

 It is recommended to use this feature with the splitting options.

 **Note**: Some storage plugins may have their own compression methods, which are separate from the rosbag2 compression specified by the CLI options `--compression-mode` and `--compression-format`.
 Notably, the MCAP file format offered by the `rosbag2_storage_mcap` storage plugin supports compression in a way that produces files that are still indexable (whereas using the rosbag2 compression will not).
-To utilize storage plugin specific compression or other options, see [Recording with a storage configuration](#Recording-with-a-storage-configuration).
+To utilize storage plugin specific compression or other options, see [Recording with a storage configuration](#record-storage-config).

-#### Recording with a storage configuration
+#### Recording with a storage configuration <a id="record-storage-config"></a>

 Storage configuration can be specified in a YAML file passed through the `--storage-config-file` option.
 This can be used to optimize performance for specific use cases.